-Spring is here, finally, and what better way to celebrate than to gather all your favorite spring produce and try a bunch of new recipes to let it shine?
+Spring is almost here, and what better way to celebrate than to gather all your favorite spring produce and try a bunch of new recipes to let it shine?
 From Potato Salad with Smoked Trout, Horseradish and Chives to simple salads and revamped green goddess dressing, we have a collection of bright, fresh recipes that should keep you busy all season.
-Here are 11 of our favorites:
+Here are 17 of our favorites:

 This recipe—inspired by chef Joshua McFadden, of Portland, Oregon's Ava Gene's—is a play on Northern Italian tonnato.
 Our version skips the veal and instead pairs tuna with sweet snap peas and peppery radishes.
 Be sure to use oil-packed tuna here; tuna packed in water lacks flavor and has a drier, mealier texture.

 Classic mojo verde from the Canary Islands is a sauce made by blending cilantro and/or parsley, garlic, green peppers, cumin and oil.
 But on Tenerife, the largest of the islands, we learned a different version of mojo verde that included avocado and almonds that gave the sauce a creamy, velvety richness.
 We adapted that sauce for pairing with simple sautéed cumin-seasoned chicken cutlets.